dougeby/IntuneDocs/InTuneDocs/deploy-use/enable-skycure-mobile-threat-defense-in-intune.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

-To enable the Skycure mobile threat defense (MTD) connection in Intune, you should have already configured the [Intune Connector in the Skycure console](https://docs.microsoft.com/intune/deploy-use/setup-the-skycure-integration-with-Intune).
+To enable the Skycure mobile threat defense /intune-classic/deploy-use/setup-the-skycure-integration-with-Intune).

 ## To enable the Skycure MTD connection in Intune